RobbieLD/patterns/README.md

 all the objects which could handled it form a chain.
 The request is then passed down the chain until it an object handles it or it reaches the end of the chain and is un handled.

-For example imagine a chain a bike shops.
+For example imagine a chain of bike shops.
 A customer makes a request to purchase a bike and their request is passed down the chain of shops until one has the correct stock on hand to fill the order.

+*** Interpreter Pattern ***

+This pattern provides a means of interpreting a certain language or set of objects stored in a context into another set based on converter expressions defined in the interpreter.

+For example imagine a bike interpreter that took imported bikes with imperial measurments on them and converted them to metric.